pydata/xarray/doc/io.rst

 .. note::

     A common use-case involves a dataset distributed across a large number of files with each file containing a large number of variables.
-Commonly a few of these variables need to be concatenated along a dimension (say ``"time"``), while the rest are equal across the datasets (ignoring floating point differences).
+Commonly, a few of these variables need to be concatenated along a dimension (say ``"time"``), while the rest are equal across the datasets (ignoring floating point differences).
 The following command with suitable modifications (such as ``parallel=True``) works well with such datasets::